 Should you keep your treatment appointment?

-Currently the immediate risk of contracting the virus remains low while addiction continues to claim thousands of lives.
 If you are struggling with addiction, you should still seek or continue treatment.
 Starting or continuing treatment can also help your body regain strength and improve your overall health to better resist illnesses.

 What should I do if I am sick?